endurtech/wpfrom-email/README.md

 Tags: email,email from,from,outgoing mail,mail,disable email, default
 Requires WP: 5.0
 Tested to: 5.3
-Stable tag: 1.6.2
+Stable tag: 1.7.0
 License: GPLv3 or later

 ## Description

 > Introducing [WPFrom Email](https://endurtech.com/wpfrom-email-wordpress-plugin/), a free [WordPress Plugin](https://wordpress.org/plugins/wpfrom-email/) aimed at helping you quickly and easily update the default WordPress sender FROM Name and Email Address.

 > To increase brand authenticity and create name recognition among your visitors it is recommended update how WordPress sends out emails to your subscribers.
 Leaving the WordPress email sending settings in their default state may even result in email delivery issues.
-This is because the default wordpress@ emails usually trigger Internet Service Provider and email client spam filters.
+This is because the default wordpress@ emails usually trigger Internet Service Providers and end user email spam filters.

-Did [this plugin](https://endurtech.com/wpfrom-email-wordpress-plugin/) save you time and add value?
+> Did [this plugin](https://endurtech.com/wpfrom-email-wordpress-plugin/) save you time and add value?
 [Share your appreciation](https://endurtech.com/give-thanks/) and support future improvements.

 ## Features

 * Easily replace the default WordPress FROM Name and Email Address.
 * Disable Admin email notification upon user password reset.
+* Disable Admin email notification upon New User Registration (Gravity Forms only).
 * Disable User email notification upon user password change.
 * Disable ALL WordPress emails by leaving the Senders Email field blank.
 * Notice of Disabled WordPress emails within Dashboard At A Glance metabox.